 Black History Music Lessons that Multi-Task

-The song “Oh, Freedom” is a perfect pairing with a short biography of Martin Luther King, Jr. He grew up singing in the choir of his church.
+The song Oh, Freedom is a perfect pairing with a short biography of Dr. Martin Luther King, Jr. He grew up singing in the choir of his church.
 He knew the power of music to motivate and inspire others.

-I can envision Rosa Parks sitting in her bus seat in Montgomery, Alabama when I hear the song “I Shall Not be Moved.”
-Her quiet protest started the movement which made a profound change to her city and our nation.
+I can envision Rosa Parks sitting in her bus seat in Montgomery, Alabama when I hear the song I Shall Not be Moved.
+Her quiet protest fueled a movement which made a profound change to her city and our nation.

 Even children helped in the fight for civil rights.
-“This Little Light of Mine” works well with a short biography of six-year-old Ruby Bridges.
-Even though Ruby faced angry mobs as she walked to Willilam Frantz Elementary School each morning, she was not bitter.
+This Little Light of Mine pairs well with a short biography of six-year-old Ruby Bridges.
+Even though Ruby faced angry mobs as she walked into William Frantz Elementary School each morning, she was not bitter.
 Instead, she prayed for the people who were protesting her attendance at the school.

 Use Authentic African American Spirituals

-The Orff arrangements that accompany these music lessons include differentiated music reading/performance activities for grades K-5.
-Each spiritual includes two unpitched and two pitched Orff accompaniment patterns.

-Song arrangements offer attainable performance options for younger students while challenging older students.
+The Orff arrangements that accompany these music lessons include differentiated music reading and performance activities for grades K-5.
+Each spiritual includes two rhythmic and two melodic Orff accompaniment patterns including attainable performance options for younger students while challenging older students.

-Each lesson has a primary & intermediate version of a “spotlight” on a civil rights leader to help students understand the historical connections to these songs of the civil rights movement.
+Each resource has an early elementary and an upper elementary version of a “spotlight” on a civil rights leader.
+These short biographies help students understand the historical connections of these songs and the civil rights movement.